 - Ensuring you have set up a BankMobile account if you are expecting residual funds

 Some adult students returning to school have unique opportunities to receive funding for their education through various sources.
-Some of these sources include:
+For scholarship and other resource information, click here.

 If your employer offers a tuition reimbursement program, be sure to follow the directions on the Bursar’s Office website